6 Great Teacher Appreciation Ideas

 5) Treats

 NOM NOM NOM.
-Some schools may have rules about the types of food you can bring in, and some teachers may not feel comfortable with homemade goods, so individually packaged treats are the best way to go.
+Some schools may have rules about the types of food you can bring in, and some teachers may not feel comfortable with a homemade teacher appreciation gift, so individually packaged treats are the best way to go.
 You can make National Teacher Appreciation Week special by delivering a treat for every day of the week!

 6) Gift Card